replit/nixpkgs-replit/pkgs/poetry/README.md

     away from internet access, we use an [offline install technique](https://stackoverflow.com/a/36730026). `fetch-bundle.sh` is run during dev time to fetch poetry plus its
-    dependencies and store it in tarball: `poetry.bundle.tar.gz`.
+    dependencies and store it in a tarball: `poetry.bundle.tar.gz`.
 This file is checked in, and needs to be regenerated whenever poetry is updated
   * during the Nix build `pkgs/poetry/default.nix`, we:
     a. create a virtual environment